mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 Obviously this is not ideal, so we need another solution.
 That's what this lesson is about!

+**The goal for this lesson:** To learn how to classify vector data effectively.

 |basic| |FA| Classifying nominal data
 -------------------------------------------------------------------------------